WordPress/gutenberg/docs/reference/deprecated.md

  - All DOM utils in `wp.utils.*` are removed.
 Please use `wp.dom.*` instead.
  - `isPrivate: true` has been removed from the Block API.
 Please use `supports.inserter: false` instead.
  - `wp.utils.isExtraSmall` function removed.
 Please use `wp.viewport.isExtraSmall` instead.
-- `getInserterItems`: The `allowedBlockTypes` argument was removed and the `parentUID` argument was added.
-- `getFrecentInserterItems` selector removed.
-Please use `getInserterItems` instead.
-- `getSupportedBlocks` selector removed.
-Please use `canInsertBlockType` instead.

 ## 3.0.0